A small plane crashed and caught fire near the Crystal Airport late Saturday morning, killing both occupants and prompting a large emergency response.

 Photos submitted by @RedHartiganWX on X show the aircraft engulfed in flames as a firefighter worked to extinguish the blaze.

 The aircraft had two occupants, according to initial police radio dispatches.
-Their condition has not been released.
+Both died in the crash, officials confirmed.

 A MnDOT traffic camera near Interstate 94 and County Road 81 captured a plume of heavy smoke rising from the area around noon.
 A wide area was blocked to traffic while crews responded.